rygine/looper/README.md

 Release Notes
 --------------------

+1.1.2
+* Fixed issue with loop not starting if no interval is set

 1.1.1
 * Changed plugin name to Looper.js to avoid confusion with other plugins
 * Event names have been changed accordingly 'cycle' -> 'show' and 'cycled' -> 'shown'